natenka/pyneng-book-en/docs/source/book/04_data_structures/check_type.rst

 ``type()``
 ^^^^^^^^^^

-Sometimes, depending on the result, a library or function can output different types of objects.
+Sometimes, depending on the result, a library or function can return different types of objects.
 For example, if there is one object, string is returned.
 If several, tuple is returned.
 We have to construct the program in different ways, depending on whether a string or a tuple has been returned.

 Method ``type()`` function can help: